Playing repeated games with Large Language Models: Results

 A coordination game is a type of simultaneous game in which a player will earn a higher payoff when they select the same course of action as another player.
 Usually, these games do not contain a pure conflict, i.e. completely opposing interests, but may contain slightly diverging rewards.
 Coordination games can often be solved via multiple pure strategies, or mixed, Nash equilibria in which players choose (randomly) matching strategies.
 Here, to probe how LLMs balance coordination and self-interest, we look at a coordination game that contains conflicting interests.

 We study a game that is archaically referred to as the ``Battle of the Sexes'', a game from the family of biased games.
 Assume that a couple wants to decide what to do together.
 Both will increase their utility by spending time together.
 However, while the wife might prefer to watch a football game, the husband might prefer to go to the ballet.
 Since the couple wants to spend time together, they will derive no utility by doing an activity separately.
 If they go to the ballet together, or to a football game, one person will derive some utility by being with the other person but will derive less utility from the activity itself than the other person.
-The corresponding payoff matrix is shown in Figure \ref{fig:bos_overview}A.
+The corresponding payoff matrix is

-As before, the playing agents are all three versions of GPT, as well as three more simplistic strategies.
-For the simplistic strategies, we implemented two agents who always choose just one option and a more human-like strategy, which was to alternate between the different options starting with the option that the other player preferred.
-The behavioral patterns that humans exhibit in the repeated play of the game have been shown to follow this alternation strategy \citep{andalman2004alternation,lau2008using,mckelvey2001playing}.
+As before, the playing agents are all three versions of GPT, Claude 2, Llama 2 as well as three more simplistic strategies.
+For the simplistic strategies, we implemented two agents who always choose just one option.
+Because LLMs most often interact with humans, we additionally implemented a strategy that mirrored a common pattern exhibited by human players in the battle of the sexes.
+Specifically, humans have been shown to often converge to turn-taking behaviour in the Battle of the Sexes \cite{andalman2004alternation,lau2008using,mckelvey2001playing,arifovic2018learning}; this means that players alternate between jointly picking the better option for one player and picking the option for the other player.
+While not a straightforward equilibrium, this behaviour has been shown to offer an efficient solution to the coordination problem involved and to lead to high joint welfare \cite{lau2008using}.